Financial Calculations for Marketers: The Marketing Finance Formulas To Know

 “It is without a doubt the most practical book for those who want to follow brand management that I have ever read in my life!
 Beloved Brands is written by a real, experienced marketeer for marketers.
 This book contains methodologies, tools, templates and thought processes that Graham actually used and uses in his career.”

-Marketers usually assume that managing the cost of goods (COGs) is someone else’s job.
-However, I have included this financial calculation because product costs can be a useful strategic weapon that marketers should utilize.
+Marketers usually assume the cost of goods is someone else’s job.
+I include it here because product cost is a strategic weapon you can use.

-There are two financial calculations for how to calculate the cost of goods.
-The first uses the unit costs, which includes the variable material and labor costs, plus the manufacturing overhead.
-Alternatively, you can use an inventory cost method, which takes the beginning inventory cost plus the cost for the year, then subtract the ending inventory cost.
+There are two ways to calculate it.
+The unit cost method adds the variable material and labor costs, plus the manufacturing overhead.
+The inventory method takes the beginning inventory cost, adds the cost for the year, and then subtracts the ending inventory cost.

 1. Start by asking what is your brand’s compound annual growth rate (CAGR)?
 Use the financial calculations to explain the ups and downs over the past five years.